About the Physics Curriculum

-The Physics Department is very closely linked with the Departments of Mathematics and Computer Science, which allows both the faculty and students opportunities for cross-disciplinary work.
-These are some of the innovative teaching methods that members of our three departments are currently developing or using, and sharing with their colleagues at Hartford and other colleges and universities.
+The Department of Physics is very closely linked with the Departments of Mathematics and Computer Science, which allows both the faculty and students opportunities for cross-disciplinary work.
+These are some of the innovative teaching methods that members of our three departments are currently developing, using, and sharing with their colleagues at the University of Hartford, as well as with faculty at other colleges and universities.

 The algebra-based introductory physics lectures have been podcasted for several semesters.
 These audio MP3 files are available to students, as are special podcasts discussing special topics in physics.

 Some of the introductory physics classes use a class wiki as a way for students to share and record their learning.
 Working together, students create and maintain a guide to problem-solving techniques used in class.